Space Variable Objects Monitor: Ground segment

 The GFTs, two robotic 1-meter class telescopes (one managed by France, another one by China), will point automatically their field-of view towards the space-given error box within tens of seconds after the alert reception and will provide panchromatic follow-up (visible to near-infrared).
 They will contribute to the improvement of the link between the scientific payload and the largest telescopes by measuring the celestial coordinates with an accuracy better than 0.5, and by providing an estimate of its photometric redshift in less than 5 minutes after the beginning of the observations.
 This data will be available to the scientific community through an alert message.
 Evenly placed on the Earth (one in South America in a place to be defined, the other one in China), they will be in a position to start the research of the GRB optical emission immediately after the alert reception in more than 40% of the cases.

+Results

+Marking almost its first full year since launch, on June 10, 2025 SVOM reported its till then 23rd Gamma Ray Burst event GRB 250610B through circular GCN 40671.